Roasted potatoes in a bowl.

-Few things compare to the perfection that is a potato side dish, especially one that involves the oven.
-These 7-ingredient rosemary roasted potatoes turn out golden and crispy on the outside and fluffy in the middle.
-You will want to eat them right off the sheet pan.
+Few things compare to the perfection that is a potato side dish, especially an easy one that has just 7 ingredients and only requires a sheet pan and the oven.
+These lemon rosemary roasted potatoes turn out golden and crispy on the outside and fluffy in the middle.
+With fresh herbs and citrus, you will want to eat them as soon as they finish roasting.

 The Best Potatoes for Roasting